• Services ⇣

 That is why overseas suppliers aren’t suitable.
 It takes too long to get your reorder in your warehouse and shipping costs have been on a steady rise.

-Sourcing from overseas in 2022 implies that you’ll have to wait up to 100 days to get the reorder shipped.
+Sourcing from overseas in 2022 implied that you’d had to wait up to 100 days to get the reorder shipped.

 Waiting this long for a reorder of a collection that is nearly sold out is not something a clothing brand on the rise should afford.